Johannes von Welczeck: The Danzig crisis

 After Germany violated the Munich Agreement on 15 March 1939 by occupying the Czech half of Czecho-Slovakia, the French Premier Édouard Daladier refused to see Welczeck until July in protest.
 Welczeck reported that Bonnet had told him that he had no official opinion about the occupation and that his "personal view" was that "the peace and appeasement policy of the 'men of Munich' had suffered a lamentable disaster...in every country warmongers who would lead Europe catastrophe were bound to gain the upper hand".
 On 6 May 1939, Welczeck was ordered by Ribbentrop not to meet with Daladier to discuss a peaceful solution to the Danzig crisis.
 On 19 May 1939, Welczeck met with Bonnet to tell him that Germany did not want a war with France and attacked Britain for an alleged "encirclement" policy against the Reich.
 Welczeck went on to say that France would have to bear "the main burden of the struggle conjured up by Britain and make enormous sacrifice of life" as he claimed that France was being used by Britain.
 It was after these statements that the French and German versions of the meeting diverged.
 The French version had Bonnet saying that France could not afford the use of force by Germany to resolve the Danzig crisis.
 The German version had Bonnet saying to Welczeck: "he [Bonnet] would never deviate from the main lines of his policy and would fight for peace to the very last.
 In spite of everything he held fast to the idea of bringing back co-operation with Germany...If I met unfriendliness in the French press where he had some influence, he would remedy matters, as far as lay his power".

-On 21 May 1939, Welczeck told Sir Charles Mendl, the press attaché at the British embassy, that: "Bonnet was a man who would go to the utmost limits to avoid an European war up to the last moment.
+On 21 May 1939, Welczeck told Sir Charles Mendl, the press attaché at the British embassy, that: "Bonnet was a man who would go to the utmost limits to avoid an [sic] European war up to the last moment.
 He regretted therefore that foreign affairs were so much more in the hands of M. Daladier than M. Bonnet".
 Welczeck concluded that "the trouble with Daladier is that he is more like a Prussian than a Frenchman".
 On 21 June 1939 Ribbentrop ordered Welczeck to "avoid important political conversations" with the French ministers, saying this was a direct order from Hitler himself.
 On 24 June 1939, Robert Coulondre, the French ambassador in Berlin, visited Paris to meet Bonnet.
 Coulondre advised Bonnet to tell Welczeck in no uncertain terms that France would honor its alliance with Poland if Germany should use force to resolve the Danzig crisis.
 Most notably, Bonnet ignored Coulondre's advice and refused to make the warning to Welczeck that Coulondre had advised would be an ideal way of saving the peace.